National Ocean Sciences Bowl

 The National Ocean Sciences Bowl (NOSB) is a national high-school science competition currently hosted by the Center for Ocean Leadership, a University Corporation for Atmospheric Research Community Program beginning 10/3/2022.
-It follows a quiz-bowl format, with lockout buzzers and extended team challenge questions to test students on their knowledge of oceanography.
+It follows a quiz-bowl format, with lockout buzzers and extended team challenge questions to test students on their knowledge of oceanography and their team problem solving abilities.
 Questions cover the fields of biology, chemistry, geology, geography, social science, technology, and physics.
 The purpose of the event is to increase knowledge of the ocean among high school students and, ultimately, magnify public understanding of ocean research.

 The annual competition was first held in 1998, the International Year of the Ocean.
 Twenty-five U.S. regions compete in the NOSB, each with its own regional competitions.
 The regional competitions are coordinated by Regional Coordinators, who are typically affiliated with a university in their region.
 Each year, approximately 2,000 students from 300 schools across the nation compete for prizes and a trip to the national competition.
 Students who participate are eligible to apply for the National Ocean Scholar Program.

 The NOSB is a creation of oceanographer Rick Spinrad and Admiral James D. Watkins, USN Ret.